magpylib/magpylib/docs/_pages/docu/docu_magpylib.md

 ::::{grid} 2
 :::{grid-item}
 :columns: 9
 `Cylinder` objects represent magnets with cylindrical shape.
-The <span style="color: orange">**dimension**</span> attribute has the format $(d,h)$ and denotes diameter and height of the cylinder.
+The <span style="color: orange">**dimension**</span> attribute has the format $(d,h)$ and denotes diameter and height of the cylinder in arbitrary length units.
 The center of the cylinder lies in the origin of the local coordinates, and the cylinder axis coincides with the z-axis.
 :::
 :::{grid-item}
 :columns: 3